AntonSol919/linkspace/README.md

 - There is no API for deleting yet.
 - The only group exchange program is a bash script.
 - LNS only works 'manually'
-- Other todo's found in the /dev folder
+- Some other TODO's are found in the repo/dev folder

 # Quick start